 1. Create a Customer Persona

 Before you start looking on LinkedIn for new leads or prospects, create a customer persona of the typical customer who buys your product or service.
 This will save you time from hours of going through LinkedIn profiles of people who may not be ideal for what you have to offer.
 A customer persona keeps you focused on your target audience and saves you from wasting time.
+See our article on how to build a customer persona.

 Here are a few considerations for building a customer persona.